ToF-/Domain/README.md

 Investment, 1200.00
 ```

-Then the command `summary transactions.csv` will output this:
+the command `summary transactions.csv` will output this:
 ```
 Equipment, 179.33
 Groceries, 172.0